SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ## Sample submissions

-* Cloud-API based submission:
+* a sample submission of Cloud-API based ASR system: https://github.com/speechio/leaderboard/tree/master/models/aispeech_api
-  https://github.com/speechio/leaderboard/tree/master/models/aispeech_api

-* local model submission:
-  https://github.com/speechio/leaderboard/tree/master/models/sample_kaldi_model
+* a sample submission of local ASR system in Kaldi framework: https://github.com/speechio/leaderboard/tree/master/models/sample_kaldi_model
 ---

-## Step 2: Submit your model to leaderboard model-zoo
+## Step 2: Submit your model to SpeechIO Leaderboard
 using following command:
 ```
-utils/install_oss.sh # this is official CLI of aliyun object-storage-service(as Amazon S3)
+utils/install_oss.sh # official CLI of aliyun object-storage-service(as Amazon S3), only need to be installed once
 ./leaderboard_submit  model_key  ~/work/my_submission_dir_to_speechio_leaderboard
 ```
-`model_key` is a unique identifier for your model, leaderboard let submitters to decide their model key.
+**`model_key`** is a unique identifier to refer to this model in future benchmark.

-model key should be meaningful, and should not collide with other models. sample submission_uuid
+We let submitters to decide their model key.
+Model key should be meaningful, and should not collide with others, for example:
 ```
 speechio_kaldi_pretrain
-alphacep_vosk_cn
+alphacep_vosk_en
 interspeech_xxx_paper_reproduced
 ```

 ---
-## Step 3: Create a benchmarking request pull request to leaderboard github repo
+## Step 3: Create a pull request by adding a request file to leaderboard github repo
-once you have your model uploaded, you can submit a benchmark request by opening a PR to this github repo
+once you have your model submitted, you can open a PR to this github repo, which add a benchmark request file to our repo such as:

-your pull request should add a request.yaml to `github.com/speechio/leaderboard/requests/xxx.yaml`
+**`github.com/speechio/leaderboard/requests/give_a_name_for_your_benchmark_request.yaml`**

 a sample request is as follows:
 ```